Available with Location Referencing license.

 Configure measure length and navigation to highlighted results.

-In cases where events are being modified on a route and you want to see the previous events on the route at that location, don't use the Add Linear Event widget.
+In cases where events on a route are edited and you want to see the previous events on the route at that location, don't use the Add Linear Event widget.
 Instead, edit events in the Event Selection table or the Attribute Set table.
 If this method is used, you can see what was previously on the routes at the specified measures.

 Editing individual records